 A message that stood out for me whilst I contemplated the story, was a quote from Jiji extracted from a long paragraph;

 “Change doesn’t necessarily make someone a different person.”

-The fight against Alzheimer’s Disease still goes on, by purchasing Jiji & Kinako photography and artworks at the Sway Gallery exhibition will go towards charity donations for Alzheimer’s.
+The fight against Alzheimer’s Disease still goes on, purchasing Jiji & Kinako photography and artworks at the Sway Gallery exhibition will go towards charity donations for Alzheimer’s.

 Akiko told me that she had folded 200 of them because of an ancient Japanese legend called ‘Senbazuru‘ 千羽鶴’, which means “Thousand Origami Cranes” which I felt needed to be said with a bang of a Taiko Drum.
-The legend tells us that, if one is to fold 1000 origami cranes, then we would be granted one wish such as being bestowed with good luck, longevity or recovery from sickness.
+The legend tells us that, if one is to fold 1000 origami cranes, then we would be granted one wish such as being bestowed with good luck, longevity, or recovery from sickness.